xunhuang/notes/content/posts/llama-cpp-basic.md

 [note book]( https://colab.research.google.com/drive/1ZdRhLo06WJaX9KP4KzWcqHXMsmWJaAxb?usp=sharing)
 is based on llama-2-13B-chat module and works as of  9/8/2023

-Inferencing for llama-2-13B-chat on T4 Runtime take 2 mintues, a bit long.
+Inferencing for llama-2-13B-chat on T4 Runtime take 2 minutes, a bit long.

 The inferencing for llama-2-7B-chat on this [note book](https://colab.research.google.com/drive/1h4NXWutecKMs2jEqulbNgoEQ0sbrkoqW?usp=sharing) of T4 Runtime takes 23s.